 Isn’t this article just jumping on a trending movement?
-When we went searching for dance-specific resources to share with people, it was a struggle to find them.
+When we looked for dance-specific resources to share, we struggled to find them.
 We felt gathering the resources in one place would be beneficial.

 It’s not just white people who are racist.
 That’s correct.
 However, white people living in majority-white countries are the least likely to have experienced systematic racism, which is why some of these resources have been written specifically for or about white people.

 It’s not just black people who experience racism.
-You’re right and it’s not our intention.
+You’re right and it’s not our intention to imply otherwise.
 Even though this article is focused on anti-black racism, we hope that it’s also thought-provoking with regards to other elements of racism.
 As and when we find more resources, we will also add those.

 This is just value-signalling.
 It’s not actually achieving any thing.
 Sharing information is important because it helps open minds.
 Other things that you can do include:

 - Promoting and financially supporting black artists and dancers